 - Stick the shuttle in thus and – with the flap folded back – replace the lid:

-Leave them alone for week to get to know each other.
+Leave them alone for while to get to know each other.

 Copyright © Beespoke.info, 2015.
 All Rights Reserved.